edumserrano/playwright-adventures/demos/code-coverage-with-monocart-reporter/README.md

 > The `_isRunningOnCI` variable used on the `playwright.config.ts` changes the value of some options when tests running on CI.
 To set the `_isRunningOnCI` variable to `true` you must set the environment variable `CI` to `true` before running the tests.
 For more information regarding using Playwright on a CI environment see [Playwright docs on Continuous Integration](https://playwright.dev/docs/ci).
 >

+> [!NOTE]
+>
+> Depending on your `playwright.config.ts`, make sure you update your `.gitignore` to exclude any directory used by test results, report results, etc. Scroll to the end of this demo's [.gitignore](/demos/code-coverage-with-monocart-reporter/.gitignore) to see an example.
+>

 ### monocart-reporter configuration

 The `monocart-reporter` configuration is done at [playwright.monocart-reporter.ts](/demos/code-coverage-with-monocart-reporter/playwright.monocart-reporter.ts).
 This separation is not necessary though, you can have everything declared in the `playwright.config.ts`.
 Code structure is up to you.